 We receive a lot of calls from consumers about debt collector harassment.
 There are many things that a debt collector can do that are illegal and violate your rights.
-The list could go on for pages and pages.
-In our experience, however, there are five (5) FDCPA violations that we see with much greater frequency than others.
+In our experience, there are five (5) FDCPA violations that we see with much greater frequency than others.

 2 Improper calculation of the alleged debt.
 Debt collectors often tack on additional costs and fees and interest that they are not legally entitled to.
-If the collector tries to collect on an amount over and above what is actually due and owing, it is an FDCPA violation.
+If the collector tries to collect more on an account than what is actually due and owing, it is an FDCPA violation.
 We see this occurring with great frequency.
 Debt collectors cannot continue to add interest to a defaulted credit card account unless they continue to send you monthly statements, which they never do.

 If you think that your rights have been violated by a debt collector, simply call our office at 412-348-8600 or send an email to Attorney Greg Artim